brentley/ecsworkshop/content/microservices/frontend/tabs/copilot.md

 {{%expand "Expand here to deploy a pipeline" %}}

-In this section, we'll go from a local workflow, to a more production ready one.
-To accomplish this, we will be using GitHub and the copilot cli.
+In this section, we'll go from a local development workflow, to a fully automated CI/CD pipeline and git workflow.
+We will be using GitHub to host our git repository, and the copilot cli to do the rest.

 #### Prepare and setup the repository in GitHub

 First thing we will do is create a git repository.
-We will use GitHub to house our git repository.
 There are some prerequisites that need to be met prior to moving forward.

 1) You need a GitHub account.